-In this post, we’ll show you how to create email templates, make those automated drip campaigns more effective, and help put the relationship in CRM.
+In this post, we’ll show you how to create email templates, make those automated drip campaigns more effective, and help put the relationship in CRM for real estate agents.
 This is as relevant to the individual agent as it is to the head of your marketing department, so take a look at our tips for some excellent links and resources on Email Marketing for Real Estate.

 Why Email Templates are useful